qixwang/mc-docs.zh-cn/articles/storage/scripts/storage-blobs-container-calculate-size-powershell.md

 # this script will show how to get the total size of the blobs in a container
 # before running this, you need to create a storage account, create a container,
 #    and upload some blobs into the container
-# note: this retrieves all of the blobs in the container in one command
+# note: this retrieves all of the blobs in the container in one command.
 #       if you are going to run this against a container with a lot of blobs
 #       (more than a couple hundred), use continuation tokens to retrieve
 #       the list of blobs.
-We will be adding a sample showing that scenario in the future.

 # these are for the storage account to be used
 $resourceGroup = "bloblisttestrg"